RubenCarrionCastro/Physics-Notes/README.md

 - A structured archive of my academic work
 - A demonstration of my ability to document advanced physics topics clearly
 - A portfolio of analytical and computational skills
-- Supporting material for applications to research programs (e.g. CERN Summer Student)
+- Supporting material illustrating my preparation for research-oriented work in theoretical and computational physics.

 ---